 2. Understanding – It’s your responsibility as executor to make sure you understand all of the legal jargon in the will and carry out the wishes.
 If you get it wrong (for example by carrying out wishes in an incorrectly amended will), then you’re personally liable for compensating a beneficiary who has lost out.

-12. Probate Contests and Will Disputes – We are living in a society where we’re increasingly happy to sue each other.
-That means that claims involving wills, and disputes between executors and trustees are more common too.
+14. Probate Contests and Will Disputes – We are living in a society where we’re increasingly happy to sue each other.
+That means that inheritance claims, contesting wills, and disputes between executors and trustees are more common too.
 A DIY probate therefore carries the not insignificant risk of being sued.